iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 Before installing IOMesh, refer to the following to choose how you install IOMesh.
 - Quick Installation：One click to install IOMesh online, but all parameters take default values and cannot be modified.
-- Custom Installation: Configure parameters during installation on your own.
+- Custom Installation: Configure parameters during installation on your own, but during installation, you must ensure that the Kubernetes cluster network is connected to the public network.
 - Offline Installation: Recommended when the Kubernetes cluster cannot communicate with the public network and support for custom parameters during installation.

 ## Quick Installation